Saving for young people

-Everything you need to know about this savings account ING Orange Savings Account
+Everything you need to know about ING Green Savings Account and ING Orange Savings Account

 These free of charge accounts are open-ended, regulated savings accounts.
 There is no minimum amount to be paid into your account when you open it.
 Likewise, you are free to transfer the right amount for you into your account: there is no maximum amount.